Pastoral Credentialing within ONMB

 *We ask that all documents are submitted to the ONMB office a week before your scheduled interview.

 Additionally, the Candidate is asked to read two books and write brief reflections on each.

 The first is the MB Confession of Faith Commentary and Pastoral Application, (ISBN: 0-921788-62-2) The second is: Family Matters: Discovering the Mennonite Brethren by Lynn Jost & Connie Faber (ISBN: 0-921788-74-6) Each can be purchased through Kindred Productions.
 Alternate readings may be considered upon request.

-Completed questionnaires and book reflections are to be submitted to the ED & FLT Chairperson at email@example.com.
+Completed questionnaires and book reflections are to be submitted to the ED & FLT Chairperson at firstname.lastname@example.org.
 Upon receipt the candidate will be notified of the next interview date and location.
 These 2 hour interviews are conducted by two (or more) members of the FLT.
 It is strongly encouraged that the candidate bring their Church Moderator or Lead Elder as a listening participant in the interview.
-It is important that the candidate bring a signed copy of the Code of Christian Conduct.
+It is important that the candidate also submit a copy of the Code of Personal and Ministry Ethics.

 Response from Faith and Life Team

 Shortly after the Credentialing Interview the FLT & ED will meet and assess the candidate’s suitability for Credentialing.
 They will either grant the candidate his or her credentials or they may request that further steps be taken to complete the process.
 They will further determine whether the candidate has been credentialed for ‘Provincial’ or ‘Local’ Credentialing status.
 The FLT will also secure a Marriage License from the Province of Ontario for successful Credentialed candidates who request this for their ministry roles.